 In order to add stability to the knee, rigidly structured hinges need to be part of the brace.

-The longer and stronger the hinge arms are the more stability is added to the knee.
+The longer and stronger the hinge arms are, the more they add stability to the knee.

-The lower end braces are usually sleeves with hinge arms added while the stronger more expensive braces can be made of all rigid materials.
+Lower-end knee braces are usually sleeves with hinge arms added.
+Meanwhile, the stronger more expensive knee braces can be made of all rigid materials.

 The third common use of knee braces is to help reduce pain with patella femoral syndrome.

-The pain is caused by misalignment of the kneecap.
+Misalignment of the kneecap can cause pain.
 The patella has a grove that it runs on while flexing and extending the knee.